Drone Archaeology Explained: How Archaeologists Use Drones, LiDAR & Aerial Mapping

 Photogrammetry for Creating 3D Models of Sites

 The aerial imaging of archeological sites is done by Photogrammetry, whereby an overlapping RGB image is used to reconstruct 3D geometry.
-Software is used to determine tie points between images to compute depth.
+Software is used to determine tie points between images to compute depth — a process called Structure from Motion (SfM).
+SfM identifies matching features across hundreds of overlapping images and calculates depth to reconstruct a dense 3D point cloud from 2D photographs.

 For high-fidelity digital preservation, Professional 3D Scanning Services utilize advanced photogrammetry workflows to create museum-grade models.